mzomparelli/zVirtualDesktop/README.md

 __System Tray Icon:__
 Choose from several sets of icons on the settings window.
 The icons indicate which desktop you are viewing.
+`Left-Click` the system tray icon to bring up the default Task View overlay.
 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)

 Make your own icons and attach them to an issue then I will add them to the program.